 How many auditions do you imagine it takes to land a single voiceover job?
 Five?
 Ten?
 Twenty?
 There must be an average.
-There is, but it’s likely to be a great deal more than you might think.
+(There is, but it’s likely to be a great deal more than you might think.)

-And, for the record, demos are not a resume of what you’ve done, but rather a professional demonstration of the work you’re best suited to land.
-Even the most talented, skillful and experienced create work specifically for their demos to illustrate your greatest strengths.
+Voiceover demos, by design, audition for you PRIOR to being considered to audition directly for a project, whether that be through a talent agency, a casting source, or an independent contractor.
+Demos, left to their own devices, aren’t able to do that.
+Simply having a demo won’t score you work.
+They only drive employment, if you drive them.
+And for the record demos are not a resume of what you’ve done, but rather a professional demonstration of the work you’re best suited to land.
+Even the most talented, skillful and experienced create work for their demos, often whole cloth.
 Demos are expected to sound like the real thing: nationally broadcast union commercials and narrations.
 They’re meant to seamlessly advertise your very best abilities, and define where you belong to encourage auditions from multiple streams.

-Which is why you can’t under estimate the importance of momentum and its impact on whether you have a career or not.
+Which is why you can’t be under estimate the importance of momentum and its impact on whether you have a career or not.
 The problem is so many talent lean back rather than double down directly following having their voiceover demos produced.
 Careful.
 You can create a habit out of starting and stopping your career, which only serves to undermine your confidence, and derail your career before it’s had the opportunity take root.

 But, before you throw in the towel, convinced auditioning is a numbers game, consider a few key stats from SAG-AFTRA and the US Department of Labor and Statistics:

 – There’s been a dramatic increase in the amount of voiceovers required to be voiced in recent years, and an even greater demand since the pandemic came to pass.
 EVERY industry, every product and service has been busy updating their approach and policies in order to maintain and build relations with their client base on nearly every level.

 – It takes an average of 200 auditions to book a job.